Words That Make Us Feel: A Lesson on Sensory Language

-- Finish filling in each section of the worksheet and spend a few minutes re-reading it to the students, noticing the sensory language and details.
+- Finish filling in each section of the worksheet and spend a few minutes re-reading it to the students, noting the sensory language and details.

 - Ask students to think about an experience they had (camping, going to the store, making dinner, etc.)

-- Have them turn and talk with a partner to share their experience.
+- Have them turn and talk with a partner about their experience.

-- Go over the Sensory Language Practice worksheet instructions (be sure to explain that this should be about a familiar experience that the student has had).
+- Go over the Sensory Language Practice worksheet.
+Be sure to explain that this should be about a familiar experience that the student has had.

 - Have students raise their hand when they are ready to begin.
-Call on one student at a time and have them briefly state which experience they plan to write about, pass out their worksheet and send them to work independently.
+Call on one student at a time and have them briefly state the experience they plan to write about, pass out their worksheet, and send them to work independently.